steemit/smt-whitepaper/smt-manual/manual.md

 Initial token generation is driven by a contributions of *STEEM units* from contributors.
 To simplify rounding concerns, a contribution must be an integer number of STEEM units.
-The TGE creator sets the size of a STEEM unit, it can be large or small.
+The ITO creator sets the size of a STEEM unit, it can be large or small.
-It is better to keep the unit small (for example, 1 STEEM or 0.1 STEEM), as this allows the TGE to be accessible to the maximum possible audience.
+It is better to keep the unit small (for example, 1 STEEM or 0.1 STEEM), as this allows the ITO to be accessible to the maximum possible audience.

 A STEEM unit also specifies a *routing policy* which determines